"oo (food)" Sound Clip

 Repeat this activity with:

-Student Workbook page 4 – Word List: ed (id)
+Student Workbook page 4 – Word List: oo (food)

 “Put your finger under the first word.
-Put a box around the suffix.
-What does the suffix say?
+Underline the vowel team.
+What does the vowel team say?
 Now read the word.”

 Repeat with the remaining words, reading left to right.